 Going to the hospital to have a baby seems pretty straightforward right?
-You show up, writhe in pain, the baby comes out one way another, and then nurses monitor everyone’s vitals.
-Eventually, you’re sent back home with a tiny human who sleeps all day and poops all night.
-But there’s a lot of planning to do before you arrive, and you want to take advantage of everything you can while you’re there.
-And there’s a lot there.
-Here are some tips you help you get the most out of your stay.
+But there’s some learning you can do before you arrive if you want to take advantage of everything you can while you’re there.
+Here’s some hospital 411 and concrete tips to help you get the most out of your time in the maternity ward.

 Tour The Hospital

 At some point in your third trimester, schedule a tour of the hospital where you plan to deliver if it’s not already part of your childbirth class.
 You’ll get to see the birthing and recovery rooms and ask any questions you might have.
 It’s also really good to know exactly where to go (and park) when the time comes.
 Many hospitals will even send you home from the tour with a pre-registration form that you can fill out and keep in your hospital bag (or submit online) so you’re not checking little boxes and trying to find your damn insurance group number between contractions.
 My hospital also sent us with a visitor’s note card so I could list the people who were welcome to visit for both delivery and recovery.